carlosholivan/musicaiz/README.md

 ## Install

-To install the latest version run: `pip install musicaiz`
+To install the latest stable version run: `pip install musicaiz`

 To install the latest version, clone this repository and run: